turvas/filecount/README.md

 -eemail     e-mail address to send notification

--ttreshold  percentage of maxcount, when warning email is sent
+-ttreshold  percentage (as number)  of maxcount, when warning email is sent

+-ddepth     number of directory levels to print

+-v          verbose output

 ps. no space is allowed between option and value.